aubble/goTunneLS/README.md

 You can use relative file paths, relative to the config file. eg say the config file is in /etc/goTunneLS.
 If the value of the Cert field is "cert.pem" that really means "/etc/goTunneLS/cert.pem"

-When it says int just put a integer such as 10 for the value, otherwise the value is implied as a string.
+When it says int just put a integer such as 10 for the value with no quotes, otherwise the value is implied as a string, eg whatever value with quotes.

 Don't bother with the optional fields if you don't care, they aren't necessary.
 Most people likely only want to use the required fields.